dotnet/docs/docs/standard/datetime/converting-between-datetime-and-offset.md

 ## Conversions from DateTime to DateTimeOffset

-The <xref:System.DateTimeOffset> structure provides two equivalent ways to perform <xref:System.DateTime> to <xref:System.DateTimeOffset> conversion that's suitable for most conversions:
+The <xref:System.DateTimeOffset> structure provides two equivalent ways to perform <xref:System.DateTime> to <xref:System.DateTimeOffset> conversion that are suitable for most conversions:

 - The <xref:System.DateTimeOffset.%23ctor%2A> constructor, which creates a new <xref:System.DateTimeOffset> object based on a <xref:System.DateTime> value.